Attacks on parachutists

 Attacks on parachutists, as defined by the law of war, occur when pilots, aircrew, and passengers are attacked while descending by parachute from disabled aircraft during wartime.
-The practice is widely considered to be inhumane and, consequently, such parachutists are considered hors de combat under the Protocol I addition to the 1949 Geneva Conventions, meaning that attacking them is a war crime.
-Firing on airborne forces who are descending by parachute (i.e. paratroopers) is not prohibited.
+Such parachutists are considered hors de combat and it is made a war crime to attack them in an interstate armed conflict under Additional Protocol I to the 1949 Geneva Conventions.
+However, firing on airborne forces who are descending by parachute (i.e. paratroopers) is not prohibited.

-International law
+International humanitarian law

 After World War I, a series of meetings were held at The Hague in 1922–1923.
-Based on the testimony of First World War pilots, a commission of jurists attempted to codify this practice with the Hague Rules of Air Warfare.
+Based on the testimony of First World War pilots, a commission of jurists attempted to codify this practice with the Hague Rules of Air Warfare, which, like most law of war treaties at the time, was applicable to interstate armed conflict.
 Article 20 prescribed that:

 When an aircraft has been disabled, the occupants when endeavoring to escape by means of parachute must not be attacked in the course of their descent.

 The Hague Rules of Air Warfare never came into force.
 There was no legal prohibition of targeting parachuting enemy airmen before or during World War II.
 In 1949, as a result of widespread practices and abuses committed during World War II, the newly modified and updated versions of the Geneva Conventions came into force providing greater protections to protected persons, but there was still no explicit prohibition on the shooting of parachuting enemy combatants outside of their airborne duties.
 However, despite this, military manuals around the world issued prohibitions on attacking enemy aircrew parachuting from aircraft in distress.
 Paragraph 30 of the United States Army's Field Manual published by the Department of the Army, on 18 July 1956 (last modified on 15 July 1976), under the title "The Law of Land Warfare", states: